AmirAbaskohi/A-star-algorithm-using-Python/README.md

 # A-star-algorithm-using-Python

-An implementation of A* algorithm using python
+An implementation of A* algorithm for blocked path using python with GUI.

 For more information about algorithm see these websites: